 The Valley of Desolation is located in Camdeboo National Park.
 It is among the most remarkable natural features of the Eastern Cape.
 The access road rises to 1,500 metres and ends at a parking space with well-preserved footpaths to panoramic views along the cliff face.

-You can enjoy stunning views of towering dolomite rock pillars and the surrounding wilderness, where the varied light plays upon the vast landscapes.
+You can enjoy stunning views of towering dolomite rock pillars and the wilderness, where the varied light surrounds the vast landscapes.
 The semi-desert landscapes of the Great Karoo are located to the south, while Graaff-Reinet and the impressive peaks of the Sneeuberg Mountains are located to the north.

 Wildlife in the park is plentiful and diverse.
 Visitors can notice many species of birds and mammals, such as the Cape buffalo, kudu, springbok, and the bat-eared fox.

 The nearby town of Graaff-Reinet has to be at the top of the must-visit list.
 It features revived Karoo-style homes and historic structures.
 It also features the Reinet House, a former residence in Cape Dutch style.
-The Reinet House became a museum with an extensive collection of 18th- and 19th-century furniture and farming tools, as well as a puppet collection from the First World War.
+The Reinet House became a museum with an extensive collection of 18th- and 19th-century furniture and farming tools and a puppet collection from the First World War.

 The Wild Coast

 South Africa’s Wild Coast stretches north of East London.
-It is a land of breathtaking beauty.
-Also, it features ragged sea cliffs, windblown beaches, subtropical forests, and hills covered in golden grass.
-They border the Eastern Cape’s northern coast, from the Mtamvuna River north to the Great Kei River south.
+It is a land of breathtaking beauty, featuring ragged sea cliffs, windblown beaches, subtropical forests, and hills covered in golden grass.
+The coast borders the Eastern Cape’s northern coast, from the Mtamvuna River north to the Great Kei River south.

 The ideal way to explore this wild and remote region is via a 4WD vehicle.
 If you are an adventure lover, you can hike along walking tracks, join the local villages, or uncover the area on horseback.
 Some popular attractions include the famous Inkwenkwezi Private Game Reserve and the Hole in the Wall, a natural arch inscribed by thrashing surf.

-Many visitors stay in towns such as Coffee Bay and Morgan Bay and wander out into the surrounding nature for outdoor fun.
+Many visitors stay in towns like Coffee Bay and Morgan Bay and wander into nature for outdoor fun.
 These activities include ocean and river fishing, wildlife exploring in the various nature reserves, snorkelling, and diving along the reefs and shipwrecks.
 Birding is also incredible, with over 320 species recorded in the area.

 Addo Elephant National Park

-Addo Elephant National Park lies around 72 kilometres to the north of Port Elizabeth.
-It is South Africa‘s third-largest national park.
+Addo Elephant National Park is 72 kilometres north of Port Elizabeth and is South Africa‘s third-largest national park.
 It was built in 1931 to protect the remaining 11 South African bush elephants from extinction.
 Currently, it provides a habitat for over 600 elephants and many other enchanting creatures.

 The park also has offshore islands, which are habitats for species of Cape gannets and African penguins.
 Due to the park’s diversity of ecosystems, it is the only national park in the world to save the Big 5 (elephant, rhino, Cape buffalo, lion, and leopard), the great white shark, and the southern right whale.